Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

 \subsection{Optimization and properties}

+MTFv is a highly nonlinear and non-convex function of the number of Voronoi regions $K$ and their center locations $\left(\xi_i, \eta_i\right)$.
+It is challenging to optimize the MTFv over the entire parameter space.
+Therefore, we do not aim at finding a closed-form solution to maximizing MTFv.
+Instead, we devise an optimization framework to search for a feasible solution.
+We show in the \tocheck{Supplemental Document 1} that the effective MTF largely depends on three factors, the diffraction by each aperture; the phase delay terms in the Fourier domain that are introduced by the amount of spatial shifts from the centered PSFs; and the total number of the Voronoi-Fresnel cells $K$.

+The smallest dimension in the aperture geometry plays an important role due to diffraction.
+The phase delay terms would vary dramatically as the distances between each pair of center locations change.
 Given a certain number of sites $K$ within a fixed area, there are infinite Voronoi tessellations, whereas the MTFv values vary significantly.
-The number of sites $K$ is also an important factor that affects the optimal MTFv.
-For example, taking the extreme case of $K = 1$, we get a compact single spot PSF, but it is impractical to realize such an optical element that covers the whole image sensor.
+Taking the extreme case of $K = 1$, we get a compact single spot PSF, but it is impractical to realize such an optical element that covers the whole image sensor.
 On the other hand, when $K$ approaches infinity, the PSF becomes pixel-wise uniform, and carries no useful information.
 Therefore, there exists an optimal number $K$ that maximizes the MTFv.